Evergrande Group: History

-On 29 January 2024, a Hong Kong-based court ordered Evergrade to liquidate due to a lack of a viable restructuring plan.
+On 29 January 2024, the High Court of Hong Kong made a winding-up order against Evergrande due to a lack of a viable restructuring plan.
 Trading was halted for stocks in China Evergrande, China Evergrande New Energy Vehicle Group, and Evergrande Property Services.
 The Hong Kong court order came after bondholders decided that winding down Evergrande was better than Evergrande's plan to give control of most of the developer to Chinese banks and impose losses on foreign creditors.
 It was thought by investors that the restructuring plan would cause losses that would have potentially been steep enough that the losses of foreign creditors would be lower if Evergrande liquidated.

 The court order allowed liquidators from Alvarez and Marsal to take over all of Evergrande's subsidiaries around the world so that Evergrande's assets could be sold to repay its debt.
 However, 90% of Evergrande's assets were in mainland China and most of the assets had already been sold, pledged to Chinese domestic creditors, or frozen by Chinese banks at the time.

 Evergrande stated on 19 March 2024 that the China Securities Regulatory Commission (CSRC) had found that the company had overstated its revenue in 2019 by 214 billion yuan (nearly $30 billion), or about half, and in 2020 its revenue was overstated by nearly 80%, or 350 billion yuan ($48.6 billion).
 The CSRC also suspected problems with the bonds Evergrande issued.
 The regulator fined Evergrande 4.2 billion yuan ($579.5 million) for falsifying its revenue, among other financial misconduct.

+In August 2026, a Chinese court sentenced Hui Ka Yan, the founder of the Evergrande Group, to life imprisonment for financial fraud, corruption, and embezzlement, and imposed a total fine of 15.8 billion yuan (2.35 billion US dollars) on Evergrande and its real estate division.